North Carolina General Assembly: Antebellum period and Civil War

 The General Assembly's primacy in state government was largely unchallenged until 1787, when the North Carolina Court of Conference found a state law in violation of the state constitution in the case Bayard vs. Singleton and overturned it, thus helping to establish a principal of judicial review.
 In 1791, the General Assembly appointed a commission to designate a permanent seat of state government, and the following year the legislature fixed the seat at the planned city of Raleigh.
 Construction of a North Carolina State House began in Raleigh in 1792 and became the meeting place for the General Assembly in 1794.
 It was enlarged in 1820 and burnt down in 1831.
-The legislature convened in the governor's residence in the interim and briefly considered relocating their seat before appropriating money to erect a new capitol in Raleigh.
+The legislature convened in the Governor's Palace in the interim and briefly considered relocating their seat before appropriating money to erect a new capitol in Raleigh.
 The North Carolina State Capitol was completed in 1840.

 In 1834 the General Assembly voted narrowly in favor of a measure to establish a convention to amend the state constitution.
 The subsequent convention in 1835 offered significant changes to the state's constitution which were ratified in a popular referendum.
 Amendments set the number of senators at 50 and the number of commoners in the House at 120.
 Borough towns were terminated.
 Senate districts were no longer required to be limited to individual counties, but instead be coterminous with which counties were to be included in them and based on a judgement of approximate wealth measured by tax receipts.
 Sessions for the legislature were changed from annual to biennial and the terms of legislators were lengthened accordingly to two years.
 The office of governor was also made popularly elective.
 A new constitutional amendment process was also established, whereby the legislature could by a two-thirds majority vote convene a convention or could propose amendments subject to popular referendum after passing them in succeeding sessions after first a three-fifths and then a two-thirds majority vote.
 Suffrage for the purposes of legislative elections was limited to white men.
 In 1857, property requirements for qualifying to vote in Senate races were abolished.